 The Elvie Stride has one less part that has to be washed every time.

-I don’t sanitize after every use, some people do and that is up to them.
-I use these sanitizer bags, each bag can be used 20 times and they are sold in a pack I feel like they are a good deal.
-Whenever I am traveling I always sanitize all parts & bottles, as I don’t know the water and don’t want to risk getting my child sick.
+I don’t sanitize after every use; some people do, and that is up to them.
+I use these sanitizer bags, each bag can be used 20 times, and they are sold in a pack.
+I feel like they are a good deal.
+Whenever I am traveling, I always sanitize all parts & bottles, as I don’t know the water and don’t want to risk getting my child sick.

 I always travel with this collapsible sink.
-Sorry but hotel sinks gross me out…I can’t wash my bottles in there lol.
+Sorry, but hotel sinks gross me out…I can’t wash my bottles in there, lol.

-Which Elvie pump is stronger?
+Which Elvie Pump is Stronger?

 - Orginal Elvie Pump – 220 mmHg